How to validate bearer JWT access tokens

 Encrypted tokens

 The JWT processing framework can also handle tokens which are encrypted after signing (or just encrypted).
-For that the JWT processor must be configured with an appropriate selector for the JWE decryption keys.
+JWT processor must then be configured with an appropriate selector for the JWE decryption keys.

 Example setup to handle tokens that are directly encrypted with a shared AES key: